Obtaizen/imports/README.md

 * These vehicles are replaces of current GTA Online / Story Vehicles.
 If these can be converted into add-ons and you would like to contribute, make a PR and it will be greatly appreciated!

+* Phantom was placed into a Zip File given the size of the assets.

 ### A bunch of vehicles that NoPixel use.

 ### Link to where I got the vehicles from https://pastebin.com/jsvw46cn this includes each GTA 5 Mods link